-Problems with how the software was deployed, upgraded with a Service Pack, or later components were installed.
+Found these errors most commonly direct to issues with how the software (i.e. Office Software) was deployed, or how it was upgraded with a Service Pack, or corruption was generated when later components were installed.

 Method 1: Run the "Microsoft Office Diagnostics" tool reports (can be found in Start \ Programs \ Microsoft Office \ Microsoft Office Tools \ Microsoft Office Diagnostics).
 Check to see if any repairs are needed on the product.

-Note: The Microsoft Office Diagnostics tool is no longer provided in version 2010 and up.
-The repair will need to be performed via Control Panel > Add/Remove Programs (Programs & Features); hightlight the Software listed and Right-click > Repair
+- Note: The Microsoft Office Diagnostics tool is no longer provided in version 2010 and up.
+The repair will need to be performed via Control Panel > Add/Remove Programs (Programs & Features); highlight the Software listed and Right-click > Repair

-Advisory: If Patch Management still continues to fail installing these software updates, then work through HOWTO60789 to gather the rule data for support will need to review if the targeting of the Software Update is in order.
+Advisory: If Patch Management still continues to fail to install these software updates; work through HOWTO60789 to gather the rule data for support will need to review if the targeting of the Software Update is in order.